Snoring in Children: Causes & Cures

 Steps to Ease Snoring in Children

-The good news is there are a few ways to help your little one breathe more quietly— and sleep more restfully—at night:
+The good news is there are a few ways to help your baby or toddler breathe more quietly— and sleep more restfully—at night:

 About 3% of children have more serious snoring and a condition called SBD (sleep disordered breathing) or OSA (obstructive sleep apnea).